 Dream Home trait lets players access a luxury property on Nesoi planet right at the start of the game without any down payment.

-However, the daunting mortgage of 125,000 credits creates a big problem.
+The daunting mortgage of 125,000 credits creates a big problem.
 Players can temporarily cope with it by paying 500 weekly credits to access the house.
-However, they will still have to pay the entire mortgage to get the full hold of the house.
+However, they will still have to pay the entire mortgage to get the complete hold of the house.

-The Dream Home trait can be used during the character creation time after completing Starfield’s One Small Step main story quest.
+The trait can be used during the character creation after completing Starfield’s One Small Step main story quest.
 You can get the home immediately and customize it however you want.